mattermost/docs/source/administration/upgrade.rst

 Read these instructions carefully from start to finish.
 Make sure that you understand each step before starting the upgrade.
 If you have questions or concerns, you can ask on the Mattermost forum at https://forum.mattermost.org/.

 .. important::
-  Review `important-upgrade-notes <https://docs.mattermost.com/administration/important-upgrade-notes.html?highlight=important%20upgrade>`_ to make sure you are aware of any actions you need to take before or after upgrading from your particular version.
+  Review the :doc:`important-upgrade-notes` to make sure you are aware of any actions you need to take before or after upgrading from your particular version.

 You should gather the following information before starting the upgrade: